Strain-driven phonon topological phase transition impedes thermal transport in titanium monoxide: Results

-The presence of these phonon band topologies should have non-negligible impact on thermal conductivity, since they can profoundly affect the phase space for phonon-phonon scatterings.
-To explore their effect on $\kappa_L$, we attempt to achieve topological phonon phase transitions by applying strain.
-By symmetry analysis, we find that applying an uniaxial strain along (100) orientation can break the phonon band degeneracy protected by the $C_{3z}^+$ and $M_{001}T$ symmetries.
-The phonon dispersion of TiO under the tension strain of 10$\%$ is compared with that at zero strain in Fig.\ref{FIG2}(a).
-It is seen that different from the original acoustic bunching under ambient condition, with the presence of strain, the significant softening of the low-lying TA modes along the $\Gamma \mathrm{A}$ direction leads to the large separation of three acoustic branches, which allows for increased phonon-phonon scattering channels due to the easier fulfillment of energy and momentum conservation rules \cite{PhysRevB.100.245203,PhysRevB.101.161202,ravichandran2019non}.
-It is also found that the softening of the LA branch makes the TDP vanish when the strain is applied, resulting in the avoided crossing between LA and TO phonon branches, which facilitates to enlarge the phase space for available phonon-phonon scatterings as mentioned previously \cite{delaire2011giant,lu2018lattice}.
-These prominent changes in the phonon dispersion induced by the TPT are expected to enhance phonon-phonon scattering due to the increased phase space and thus suppress the thermal conductivity.
-In parallel, we also explore the strain effect on the electronic band structure.
-As plotted in blue in Fig.\ref{FIG2}(b), in the presence of strain, the TDP electronic state is split into two double degenerated points, and the system remains the semimetal phase.
-Given the vanishing electronic density of states at the Fermi level, the phonon scattering by electrons across the TPT should thus be insignificant \cite{yang2021indirect,yang2021tuning}.
+The presence of these phonon band topologies should have non-negligible impact on thermal conductivity, since they can profoundly affect group velocities and phase space for phonon-phonon scatterings.
+To explore their effect on thermal transport, we attempt to achieve topological phonon phase transitions by applying strain.
+By symmetry analysis, we find that applying an uniaxial strain along the [100] crystal direction can break the phonon band degeneracy protected by the $C_{3z}^+$ and $M_{001}T$ symmetries.
+To this end, we study the evolution of phonon dispersion under a series of uniaxial (100) tensile strains.
+Phonon spectra of TiO under two representative tensile ($\epsilon$ = 5$\%$, 10$\%$) strains are compared with the unstrained case in Fig.~\ref{FIG2}(A, B).
+It is seen that with the presence of tensile strain, the degenerated TA branches along the $\Gamma \mathrm{\bf A}$ direction are separated, and the degree of degenerate opening gradually increases with strain.
+Notably, in the case of 10$\%$ tensile strain, the significant softening of the low-lying TA modes along the $\Gamma \mathrm{\bf A}$ direction leads to the large separation of three acoustic branches, which allows for increased phonon-phonon scattering channels due to the easier fulfillment of energy and momentum conservation rules \cite{PhysRevB.100.245203,PhysRevB.101.161202,ravichandran2019non}.
+Simultaneously, applying strain makes the TDP vanish as well, accompanied by the appearance of the avoided crossing between LA and TO phonon branches, which facilitates to enlarge the phase space for available phonon-phonon scatterings as mentioned previously \cite{delaire2011giant,lu2018lattice}.
+Besides, the phonon dispersion curves gradually soften as the tensile strain increases, corresponding to lower group velocities in Fig.~\ref{FIG2}(C, D), which is capable of reducing $\kappa_L$.
+Additionally, it can be seen from the insets of Fig.~\ref{FIG2}(C, D) that the heat capacity, another important factor determining $\kappa_L$, is only slightly affected by strains.